Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Model for emissions reduction of geographic load shifting

 \subsection{Embodied emissions}

-The embodied carbon of the data centre $C_{emb}$ is calculated separately using our model as discussed in \cite{vanderbauwhede2025lifecycleanalysisemissions}.
+The embodied carbon of the data centre $C_{emb}$ is calculated separately using our model presented in \cite{vanderbauwhede2025lifecycleanalysisemissions}.
 The model is implemented in the functional programming language Haskell, the source code is available at \cite{hpc_lca_code_wv2025}.
 We provide here a brief overview of the methodology and sources.

-To compute the embodied carbon of server manufacturing, we have re-implemented the model by Boavizta \cite{lorenzini2021digital}.
-This is a very comprehensive model but as it was published in 2021 we have updated the estimates for various parameters.
-The model includes estimates for the chips and contributions from packaging and assembly, power supplies, motherboard, server enclosure and rack enclosure.
+Our model to compute the embodied carbon of server manufacturing is a re-implementation of the model by Boavizta \cite{lorenzini2021digital}.
+This is a very comprehensive model but as it was published in 2021 we have updated the estimates for various parameters to support more recent technology nodes.

 For the various chips used in the server (CPU, GPU, RAM, SSD) we use the ACT methodology (Architectural Carbon modelling Tool) \cite{10.1145/3470496.3527408}.
 This methodology uses the electricity consumption of the manufacturing process, the embodied carbon for the materials, and the greenhouse gas potential for the various gases used in production.
 These parameters are combined with the die size to obtain an estimate for the embodied carbon of the chip.
 We have updated the parameters that were included without reference in the ACT paper using data from \cite{10.1145/3630614.3630616}, \cite{9372004} and \cite{AnandTech2019}.
 We also extended the model to include non-integrated GPUs.